-As per study, if you are obese then you may have 30% less testosterone levels than other me with healthy BMI.
-More than 70% of morbidly obese men have hypogonadism, a condition characterised by abnormally low levels of this hormone.
-You can reverse hypogonadism may if you reduce weight loss.
-Abdominal fat is responsible for converting testosterone into Estrogen.
+As per the study, if you are obese then you may have 30% fewer testosterone levels than others with healthy BMI.
+More than 70% of morbidly obese men have hypogonadism, a condition characterized by abnormally low levels of this hormone.

 As mentioned earlier, not all exercises affect T levels in the same way.
 Here are some of the best exercises that can help increase testosterone.

-Resistance exercises is a proven way to increase short- and long-term testosterone levels.
+Resistance exercises are a proven way to increase short- and long-term testosterone levels.

-A study found that men who did regular weight lifting 3 days a week , 3 sets of 8 to 10 weightlifting reps had higher levels of testosterone levels after a workout and over long time.
+A study found that men who did regular weightlifting 3 days a week, 3 sets of 8 to 10 weightlifting reps had higher levels of testosterone levels after a workout and over a long time.

 Best Foods that Boost Testosterone